wfcommons/WfCommons/docs/source/generating_workflows.rst

 --------------------------------

 Synthetic workflow instances are generated using the :class:`~wfcommons.generator.generator.WorkflowGenerator` class.
-This class takes as input a :class:`~wfcommons.generator.workflow.abstract_recipe.WorkflowRecipe` object (see above in :ref:`workflow-recipe-generator-label`), and provides two methods for generating synthetic workflow instances:
+This class takes as input a :class:`~wfcommons.generator.workflow.abstract_recipe.WorkflowRecipe` object (see in :ref:`workflow-recipe-generator-label`), and provides two methods for generating synthetic workflow instances:

 - :meth:`~wfcommons.generator.generator.WorkflowGenerator.build_workflow`: generates a single synthetic workflow instance based on the workflow recipe used to instantiate the generator.